kayjeee/webpack-todolist/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-> Add a link to your deployed project.
+> the link to the deployed project.

 - [Live Demo Link](https://kayjeee.github.io/webpack-todolist/)